fmtlib/fmt/doc/get-started.md

 ## CMake

-{fmt} provides three CMake targets: `fmt::fmt` for the standard compiled library, `fmt::fmt-module` for the C++ module library and `fmt::fmt-header-only` for the header-only library.
+{fmt} provides CMake targets: `fmt::fmt` for the standard compiled library, `fmt::fmt-header-only` for the header-only library, and optionally `fmt::fmt-module` for the C++ module library when the `FMT_MODULE` option is enabled.
 It is recommended to use the compiled library or the module library for improved build times.

 There are three primary ways to use {fmt} with CMake: